 My passion for Asia has led to four books: A Short History of South-East Asia, which is in its 6th edition, Added Value – The Life Stories of South East Asian Business Leaders, Added Value – The Life Stories of Indian Business Leaders. and my most recent book, Profiles in Enterprise – Inspiring Stories of Indian Business Leaders.

-My two prime roles are acting as Chairman of AFG Venture Group (www.afgventuregroup.com) and as Special Counsel to the leading English law firm of Stephenson Harwood (www.shlegal.com) from my base in Singapore.
+My prime role is acting as Chairman of AFG Venture Group (https://afgventuregroup.com).
 I have also been appointed as a Professor at Curtin University in Perth (www.curtin.edu.au), Great Lakes Institute of Management in Chennai (www.greatlakes.edu.in) and Sri Sharada Institute of Indian Management in Delhi (www.srisiim.org) and am enjoying speaking to their students about entrepreneurship and leadership based on what I have learnt from writing my life story books and from my work in South East Asia and India.

 Below are four books that Peter has written during his career.
 Click on the cover for more information.